pseudoyim/conda_build_dojo/README.md

 ## Development

 1. Clone this repo to your local machine.

-1. Spin up the `c3i_linux-64` docker image, mounted to a path that can reach your clone.
+1. Spin up the `c3i_linux-64` docker image, mounted to a path that can reach your clone of the repo and `aggregate`.
 1. From this repo's root directory, create the conda environment.
 ```
 conda env create --file env.yaml
 ```
 1. Activate the conda environment.
 ```
 conda activate dojo_dev
 ```
 1. Install this repo in dev mode.
 ```
 pip install -e .
 ```

 ## Design
+- The learner makes their own fork of this repo and clones it on target platforms.
 - Snapshots in time:
-    - Packages in Repo: repodata.json
+    - Packages in Repo: Download needed packages into local directory and run "conda index" to pretend they're channels.
     - Recipes in AnacondaRecipes: commits
-- The learner makes their own fork of this repo and clones it on target platforms.
 - Run `dojo` and follow objectives and steps to complete lessons.

 ## Platforms